david-randoll/awesome-dockerfiles/static_website/README.md

 **Note**: docker slim can remove some files that are required for your application to run.
 So, it is recommended to test the application after using Docker Slim.

-For the `Dockerfile_alpine_nonroot` file, run the following command:
+For the docker files that uses nginx, run the following command:

 ```bash
 docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock dslim/slim build --target static_website --include-path /var/www/html --include-path /var/log/nginx --include-path /var/lib/nginx --include-path /run/nginx